 It’s worth noting that information is still considered ‘breached’ when viewed by any unauthorised or unintended person or colleague.
 This applies even when information is seen accidentally.
 Data breach notification laws state that certain industries are legally obligated to notify the ICO (Information Commissioner’s Office) and consider notifying customers if a data breach such as this occurs, however harmless it may seem.

 Whether you’re the owner of a start-up working out of their garage or an international firm with offices around the globe, one obvious thing to consider is the physical security of your premises.
 To help keep your data physically secure, consider the following preventions.

 - Use CCTV wherever possible and, of course, ethical.
-Ensure keyholders are briefed on keeping their keys secure, and a signed record is kept of who has key access to the building.
+Make sure keyholders know how to keep keys safe and keep a signed record of who has key access to the building.

-- If workstations are left unattended even for a few minutes, ensure computers are put into sleep mode and sensitive documents are secured.
+- If you leave workstations unattended even just for a few minutes, put computers into sleep mode and secure sensitive documents.
 Also ensure employees lock away laptops, external hard drives, and sensitive documents overnight or when unused.
 For additional security, use a signing out system for when employees need to access these records.

 - Avoid leaving any papers, computers, or electronic devices visible from the outside of the building, especially in ground floor offices.
 Similarly, avoid leaving sensitive paperwork uncollected from printers, fax machines, copiers, or in unlocked storage.

 Tip 7 – Use Extra Security Methods for Portable Devices